A Different Kind of Mother’s Day Week: Celebrating Your Mom When She’s Gone

 I love this statement by Sophia Loren: “A mother always thinks twice, once for herself and once for her child.”
 How true!
 And, after you mother dies, you think of her often.
 Your mom lives with you all the time, even when she’s gone.

-This will be my second Mother’s Day without my mom.
+This will be my sixth Mother’s Day without my mom.
 She was an artist, a gardener, a cook, a reader, and a collector.
 So, the week of Mother’s Day, I’ve come up with festive ways to celebrate and remember her.
 As you read my list, I bet you’ll come with your own ideas for honoring your mom.

 Explore Her Jewelry